Hamzanama: Spread down to the 15th century

-Evolving Indian versions: Urdu
+Urdu

 The Hamza romance spread gradually, usually in its briefer and less elaborate forms, into a number of the modern languages of South Asia.
 Pashto and Sindhi were particularly hospitable to the Hamza story, and at least in Pashto it continues to flourish today, with printed pamphlet versions being produced.
-In Bengali it was popular among Muslims as early as the eighteenth century, in a long verse romance called Amirhamjar puthi, which its authors, Fakir Garibullah and Saiyad Hamja, described as a translation from the Persian.
+In Bengali it was popular among Muslims as early as the 18th-century, in a long verse romance called Amirhamjar puthi, which its authors, Fakir Garibullah and Saiyad Hamja, described as a translation from the Persian.
 This romance was printed repeatedly in pamphlet form in the nineteenth century, and even occasionally in the twentieth.
 Various Hindi versions were produced too—but above all, the story of Hamza flourished in Urdu.

-The earliest Hamza retelling in Urdu exists in a late Dakhani prose version called Qissa-e jang-e amir Hamza (Qissa of the War of Amir Hamza) (1784).
+The earliest Hamza retelling in Urdu exists in a late Dakhani prose version called Qissa-e Jang-e Amir Hamza (Qissa of the War of Amir Hamza) (1784).
 Very little is known about this work's background.
 It was probably translated from a Persian text.
-In 1801, Khalil Ali Khan Ashk, a member of the Hindustani department of the famous Fort William College in Calcutta, composed the earliest printed version of the dastan in Urdu: the 500-page Dastan-e amir Hamza, consisting of twenty-two dastans, or chapters, grouped into four “volumes.”
+In 1801, Khalil Ali Khan Ashk, a member of the Hindustani department of the famous Fort William College in Calcutta, composed the earliest printed version of the dastan in Urdu: the 500-page Dastan-e Amir Hamza, consisting of twenty-two dastans, or chapters, grouped into four "volumes."

 Ashk claims that the story he is telling goes back to the time of Mahmud of Ghazni, in the early eleventh century; he implies that his present text is a translation, or at least a rendering, of the written, presumably Persian text that the distinguished dastan-narrators of Mahmud's court first set down.
 Ashk also claims that his sources, the narrators of Mahmud's court, compiled fourteen volumes of Hamza's adventures.
 However, we have no evidence that Mahmud of Ghazni ever sponsored the production of such a work.
 Gyan Chand Jain thinks that in fact Ashk based his version on the Dakhani Qissa-e jang-e amir Hamza because his plot agrees in many important particulars with the early Persian Qissa-e Hamza, though it disagrees in many others.